nicomasterschool/Data-Analytics-Portfolio/README.md

 🎓 I’m currently working as a data analyst, combining my technical background with a passion for using data to solve real-world problems.
 With hands-on experience in data cleaning, transformation, and visualization, I’m always looking to collaborate on new projects and expand my skill set.

 In my free time, I enjoy working on side projects that involve discovering hidden patterns and building dashboards to help others make sense of data.
 I thrive on challenges and am always eager to share insights that lead to better business decisions.

 ---

-## 📊 **Portfolio Projects**

-# 🚀 **Nicolas Mustermann - Data Analyst Portfolio**

-👋 Hi, I’m Nicolas!
-With a background in data analysis and a passion for turning data into actionable insights, I’m constantly solving real-world problems using SQL, Python, Excel, and visualization tools like Tableau and Power BI.
-I enjoy exploring patterns, trends, and business opportunities hidden within data.

-Whether working independently or in teams, I focus on impactful analyses, storytelling, and building meaningful solutions for business growth.
-On this GitHub, you’ll find some of my most exciting data analytics projects.
-Let’s explore together!

----